 (10) Regulations or local laws made under this Act may make provision in respect of the issue and use of infringement notices and may prescribe modified penalties not exceeding $50 for any contravention specified therein and may prescribe differing penalties for the same offence according to the circumstances by which the offence is attended.

 [Section 37 amended: No. 14 of 1996 s.
 4; No. 39 of 2000 s.
 57; No. 84 of 2004 s.
-80.]
+80; No. 16 of 2019 s.
+104.]

-38. Authorised officers, who are, functions of etc.
+38. Authorised persons

-(1) For the purposes of this Act an authorised officer is —
+(1) For the purposes of this Act an authorised person is —

 (a) any member of the Police Force;

-(b) any person appointed as such pursuant to subsection (2) within the area of jurisdiction entrusted to him by the appointment;
+(b) any person appointed as such under subsection (2) within the area of jurisdiction entrusted to him by the appointment;

-(c) any person appointed as such pursuant to subsection (3) within the area of jurisdiction entrusted to him by the appointment.
+(c) any person appointed as such under subsection (3) within the area of jurisdiction entrusted to him by the appointment.

 (2) The Minister may appoint any person who is or acts in the office of —